CHT2520/object-relational-mapping/README.md

 # Object Relational Mapping (ORM)

 This practical looks at simple implementations of two ORM patterns, Active Record and Data Mapper.
+It's the same OO MVC example we looked at earlier but the model layer uses ORM.

 - First, find the file _DbConnect.php_ and make changes to the connection settings so they match your database.